Fijación Oral, Vol. 1: Commercial performance

-In North America, even though the largest Latin retail chain in the United States refused to sell the album, Fijación Oral, Vol. 1 debuted at number four on the US Billboard 200, with first-week sales of 157,000 copies.
+According to the label, Fijación Oral Vol. I sold 1.5 million of copies worldwide on it first two week and debut at the number one of seventeen countries, surpassing their expectations.
+In North America, the largest Latin retail chain in the United States refused to sell the album, Fijación Oral, Vol. 1 debuted at number four on the US Billboard 200, with first-week sales of 157,000 copies.
 It set a record for the highest debut of a full-length Spanish-language album in the country, both in sales and its chart position.
 Its Billboard 200 record lasted for 15 years, being surpassed by Puerto Rican singer Bad Bunny and his album El Último Tour del Mundo, which debuted at number-one on the chart in December 2020.
 Fijación Oral, Vol. 1 topped the Billboard Top Latin Albums chart.
 It sold 77,000 copies in the second week, which is still higher than any other Spanish-language album.
 According to Nielsen SoundScan, the album sold over 1,019,000 copies (as of October 2017) in the US, making it the eight bestselling Latin album in the country.
 It was later certified platinum eleven times by Latin standards, with shipments of over 1,100,000 copies.
 In 2009, Billboard named Fijación Oral, Vol. 1 as the best-selling Latin pop album of the 2000s.
 In Mexico, the album debuted at number one, and was later certified triple platinum for shipments of 300,000 copies.